GangBug/AgeofEmpiresII/README.md

 * +20% More DMG of the allied Troops
 * -20% Less HP of the enemy Troops
 * -15% Less HP of the enemy Boss
-* +50% Base amount of resources/2seconds
+* +33% Base amount of resources/2seconds

-## Normal Mode
+## Hard Mode

 Debug:

+* Press 5 to create a new Archer unit.
+* Press 6 to create a new Tarkan Knight unit.
+* Press 7 to create a new Vile unit.
+* Press H deal -200HP damage to the Boss.
 * Press F9 to move to the game scene.
 * Press F10 to return to the intro scene.
-* Press 3 to create a new archer unit.

 ## VERSION UPDATES

+V0.6 Pre-Alpha - Sunday 14th of May, 2017

+Adds:
+* New Game Modes
+* Score Screen
+* Gameplay Balance
+* Bug Fixing

 V0.5 Pre-Alpha - Friday 12th of May, 2017